Articles of Incorporation

 § 5 Board of Directors (Board)

-2 The members of the Board are elected by the Assembly of Members by a simple majority.
+2 6 members of the Board are elected by the Assembly of Members by a simple majority.
 They shall be elected for a term of 4 years.

-4 The Board shall elect its President, the Chairperson of the Advisory Board, the Chairperson of the Method Review Committee as well as the Treasurer from among its elected members.
+5 The Board shall elect its President, the Secretary General, the Chairperson of the Advisory Board, the Chairperson of the Method Review Committee, the Chairperson of the Scientific Communication as well as the Treasurer from among its elected members.
 The Board may appoint additional ad hoc non-voting members to deal with particular matters.

 1 Members of the Advisory Board are appointed by the Board of Directors for a term of 4 years.